Introducing the new

 The true weight of an inch of water in a four-inch diameter cylindrical vessel is 206 grams, but when filled to the 1.00 inch mark on the Stratus gauge, it only weighs 201 grams.
 The Stratus gauge has a known and documented error, but in order to keep your measurements consistent with the gauge you're using, CoCoRaHS recommends that if you own a Stratus gauge, divide the weight of precipitation by 201.
 If you own and use the accurate TROPO gauge, divide by 206.

 The TROPO is designed to minimize evaporation loss from the gauge, but sometimes condensed water from evaporation is trapped within the gauge and rain droplets themselves cling to the sides of the tubes from surface tension.
 This amount of water is negligible and only amounts to about .005”, or less, and does not impact your measurements.
-However, if there seems to be excess water not in the bottom of the inner tube, you can round up your measurement to the nearest 0.01 inch.
 To minimize the surface tension of the water, try using Rain-X® Plastic Water Repellent Trigger.
 This is specifically designed to repel water from polycarbonate plastic and it will not harm the gauge.

 Knowing that one inch of water equals 206 grams within a 4-inch diameter cylinder, we used a CoCoRaHS-approved scale, and tared the scale (to 0) with the gauge on the scale, then poured water into the TROPO until it reached 206 grams and then checked to make sure the meniscus was at the 1.00” marking on the inner cylinder.
 And sure enough, it was perfect.